 Managing your rosacea

-Controlling rosacea requires more than laser treatment or medications.
+Controlling rosacea outbreaks on your skin requires more than laser treatment or medications.

-It’s important to look after the skin carefully and minimise exposure to triggers that make the condition worse.
+It’s important to look after the skin carefully and minimise exposure to triggers that make rosacea worse.

 Your skin care routine